1lyasam/1lyasam.github.io/_posts/2023-02-20-Sweet-cidr.md

 [https://github.com/1lyasam/SweetCIDR](https://github.com/1lyasam/SweetCIDR)

 ### Background Story
-"When conducting a white-box AWS cloud network penetration test on a large cloud environment, the first task is enumeration.
+When conducting a white-box AWS cloud network penetration test on a large cloud environment, the first task is enumeration.
 The goal is to understand and enumerate which IP addresses have open ports, or, in other words, "With whom can I communicate from my current position and how."
 Nmap scanning the 24 CIDR of your current IP can be a good starting point, and you may discover some low-hanging fruits from the scan results.
 However, as a security consultant or engineer, your task is to cover as many vulnerabilities as possible on a wide attack surface, which may not be sufficient.
 For example, suppose you are in a situation where
 1. There are two VPCs (10.0.0.0/16 and 10.2.0.0/16)
 2. Your initial access machine is on 10.0.0.33 within the first VPC
 3. Here is a service running on https://10.2.45.9:8444 (Second VPC) with a critical RCE vulnerability that you may want to exploit if you knew about its existence.